rafworkonly/rafworkonly.github.io/_posts/2026-06-18-Open-source.md

 author: "Iggy"
 categories: opinion
 ---
 With open source software, the source code is freely available and licensed in a manner that permits modification.
-Open source software is often as good or even better than proprietary software (which is privately owned, or controlled by one particular organization).
+Open source software is often as good or even better than proprietary software (which is privately owned, or controlled by one particular organisation).
+It's worth noting that whilst there are features of Open source that make it good, namely that users can individually verify security of a platform by looking at the backend themselves, it is harder to make open source products profitable and therefore the teams developing them are often very small.
+This means small workforces are often not capable of devoting a lot of time to continuing development without making money from their product and therefore user interface and support is often lacking.

 Below is a list of open source software that can be used for education, work, or other pursuits.

+Anki, an application for flashcards that has a superior space-based repitition algorithm compared to other apps, it's how Raf learnt Japanese, <a href="[https://www.wiktionary.org/](https://apps.ankiweb.net/)">Anki</a> <br>
 Free dictionary, <a href="https://www.wiktionary.org/">Wiktionary</a> <br>
 Packing and unpacking files, <a href="https://www.7-zip.org/">7-zip</a> <br>
 Sandbox factory game, <a href="https://anuke.itch.io/mindustry">Mindustry</a> <br>